From the word go Brazilian women had their fingers in all Brazil’s big pie moments.

 Brazilian Women at the Dawn of Time (of the New World at least…)

-Correia is swept into the arms of the chief’s drop dead gorgeous daughter and they marry.
+Correia was swept into the arms of the chief’s gorgeous daughter and they marry.
 Dubbing him his shiny new native name Caramuru.

-Whizzing forward two centuries, Chica da Silva or in Portuguese Xica da Silva was another extremely influential Brazilian women.
-Her victories are built into the fabric of the country’s diamond industry.
+In the 1700s, Chica da Silva or in Portuguese Xica da Silva was an influential Brazilian woman whose rose to power through the country’s diamond industry.

 Xica da Silva was the baby of a slave and Portuguese colonist.
 She had a challenging life, nonetheless, she earned her own freedom and her children became members of the Portuguese court.

 Xica’s most powerful impact in Brazil though, was based on her relationship with a diamond contractor named João Fernandes de Oliveira.
 Legend has it, he was under Xica’s thumb and therefore so were the Diamond mines of Brazil.

 Dona Isabel, daughter of Emperor Don Pedro II.
 Princess Imperial Isabel was born in Brazil but had an Italian Momma, Teresa Cristina.
 As her father traveled abroad frequently for months at a time, Isabel acted as regent of Brazil.
 Imperial Isabel promoted and signed the law that would abolish slavery in Brazil.
 The last place in entire world where slavery was still legal.